f9webltd/laravel-meta/README.md

 Easily render meta tags within your Laravel application, using a fluent API

+## Features

+* Simple API
+* Laravel `>=5.5 | 6.x | 7.x` are supported
+* Render named, property type, raw, Twitter card and OpenGraph tags
+* Render default tags on every request
+* There is no need to set meta titles for every controller method.
+The package can optionally guess titles based on uri segments or the current named route
+* Well documented

 ## Requirements

 PHP >= 7.2, Laravel >= 5.5.